tendermint/tendermint/docs/nodes/running-in-production.md

 distributions (like Centos) should be preferred over desktop operation systems (like Mac OS).

+Windows support is provided through various methods of running bash on a windows machine.
+If you'd like to run Tendermint on a windows machine, try using https://docs.microsoft.com/en-us/windows/wsl/install-win10

 ### Miscellaneous

 NOTE: if you are going to use Tendermint in a public domain, make sure